Lazarus (horse): Racing career

 After he won his second NZ Trotting Cup in November 2017, he headed overseas firstly to Australia and then to the United States and Canada where he performed with distinction, including winning the $325,000 Dan Patch Stakes on debut at Hoosier Park.

+Breeding career

 Following his retirement as a racehorse Lazarus was put to stallion duties, initially standing in North America and New South Wales.
 He served 136 mares in his first season in North America.
-He was later moved to the South Auckland stud farm Alabar.
+He was later moved to the South Auckland stud farm Alabar where his fee was set at $7500 for his first season in New Zealand.
+In 2022 he was moved to Nevele R Stud in Canterbury.